dgaydukov/cert-ocpjp11/files/ocpjp11.md

 </dependency>
 ```
 Pay attention that groupId, artifactId and version can be any value.
 `ServiceLoader` - used for loading services.
 There are 2 ways we can use it:
 * old jar way - creating file `META-INF/services/NameOfService` and putting name of your implementation there
 * new module way - with module definition `provides/uses`
 There are also 2 ways to implement loading:
 * extend you class from abstract class(or concrete class) or implement interface.
 In this case implementation should have no-arg constructor.
 If no no-arg constructor,
-ServiceLoader won't be able to load the implementation you will get compile error (`foo/module-info.java:5: error: the service implementation does not have a default constructor: SecondFooInterfacePrinter`)
+ServiceLoader won't be able to load the implementation, you will get compile error (`foo/module-info.java:5: error: the service implementation does not have a default constructor: SecondFooInterfacePrinter`)
 * add `public static NameOfService provider(){}` to your class.
 In this case these method calls.
 No need for no-args constructor.
 If class both implement type and return this type in `provider()` method - this method has priority.
+`Jlink` - you can create custom jre environment, and run your app, where there is no java
+You can run your jar with 2 options `-jar` or `-cp`.
+If you jar is self-contained (all your dependency inside Manifest.mf in `Class-Path`) you can just use `-jar` option with jar name.
+If not and you have to pass all dependencies as `-cp` values and use main class after.
 `javap` - java disassembler, works with bytecode `.class` files.
 Usage:
 `javap -v compiled/com/java/test/App.class`